 The data component of a geodata object can alternatively be a matrix to accommodate multivariate response data.
 In this case, each column contains the values of one variable.
-However, just a few functions such as variog make use of this data format since multivariate methods are not fully implemented.
+However, just a few functions such as variog make use of this data format to compute variograms for all variables at once.
+Multivariate methods like cross-covariograms and co-kriging are not implemented in geoR/geoRglm.
+We refer to the package gstat (Pebesma, 2003) for an implementation of these methods.
 Another more usual form of multivariate data is to have measurements of one or more covariates at the data locations.
 In this case the argument coords.col is used to indicate the column number(s) containing the value(s) of the covariate(s) and the geodata object will also have another element named covariate.

 The data preparation functions also include options for handling NA's using the optional argument na.action.
-Using the argument realisations we can specify a column, containing numbers indicating different realisation of the process.
+Using the argument realisations we can specify a column, containing numbers indicating different realisations of the process.
 This can be used for example to accommodate data collected at different times.